Purpose and Use of Pupil Premium Funding

 This is a breakdown of how the school uses its Pupil Premium funding from its school budget.
 This is funding allocated to the school and is based on the number of pupils who have been eligible for Free School Meals in the last six years (Ever6).
 Funding is allocated separately in the nursery (EYPP).

-The table beneath shows the numbers of children eligible for pupil premium and the documents at the bottom of this page outline how this money is spent by the school.
+The number of children eligible for pupil premium are broken down for the past three academic years below and the documents at the bottom of this page outline how this money is spent by the school.